cshum/levi/README.md

 Accepts options `fields`, `gt`, `gte`, `lt`, `lte`, `expansions`.

 Useful for combining multiple criteria or scoring mechanisms to build a more advanced search functionality.

-### .liveStream(query, [options])

-Approximate relevancy score as soon as documents being indexed.
-A never-ending [highland](http://highlandjs.org/) object stream.
-Accepts options `fields`, `gt`, `gte`, `lt`, `lte`.

-This should be used only when having sufficiently large amount of indexed documents, as relevancy score may be fluctuating at the beginning.
-But very preferable for large amount of live streaming data since `liveStream()` requires almost no database scans, which means significantly faster processing.

 ### .pipeline(obj, callback)